 More particularly, the programme aims:

-- To make you aware of theoretical issues in language teaching and learning
+- To make you aware of theoretical issues in language teaching, second language acquisition and learning

 - To develop your understanding of current, practical classroom methodology

 - To introduce you to the latest approaches to language analysis